-1 agreement [with McDougal] was to suppress the model's story" and "to ensure that [she] did not 2 publicize damaging allegations about [Trump] before the 2016 presidential election and thereby 3 influence that election."
-62 Further, AMI admits that the payment to McDougal was part of an 4 overarching scheme in "assisting [the] campaign" in identifying and purchasing "negative stories 5 about [his] relationships with women" to prevent their publication.
-63 6 Thus, the available information supports the conclusion that AMI's payment to 7 McDougal was coordinated with the Trump Committee and was made for the purpose of 8 influencing Trump's election, resulting in AMI making "coordinated expenditures" under the 9 Act.
-10 11 12 2.
-The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Prohibited Corporate In-Kind Contribution to the Trump Committee 13 Because the available information indicates that AMI's payment to McDougal was a 14 coordinated expenditure made for the purpose of influencing the 2016 election, the record 15 supports a reason to believe finding that the payment constituted an in-kind contribution from 16 AMI to the Trump Committee.
-64 Further, because the payment was an in-kind contribution to 17 the Trump Committee, it was subject to the contribution limits and prohibitions set forth in the the framp committee, it was subject to the contribution mints and promotions set form in the
+- agreement [with McDougal] was to suppress the model's story" and "to ensure that [she] did not - 2 publicize damaging allegations about [Trump] before the 2016 presidential election and thereby - 3 influence that election."62 Further, AMI admits that the payment to McDougal was part of an - 4 overarching scheme in "assisting [the] campaign" in identifying and purchasing "negative stories - 5 about [his] relationships with women" to prevent their publication.63 - Thus, the available information supports the conclusion that AMI's payment to - 7 McDougal was coordinated with the Trump Committee and was made for the purpose of - 8 influencing Trump's election, resulting in AMI making "coordinated expenditures" under the - 9 Act.

+10

+11

+12

+The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Prohibited Corporate In-Kind Contribution to the Trump Committee

+Because the available information indicates that AMI's payment to McDougal was a coordinated expenditure made for the purpose of influencing the 2016 election, the record supports a reason to believe finding that the payment constituted an in-kind contribution from AMI to the Trump Committee.64 Further, because the payment was an in-kind contribution to the Trump Committee, it was subject to the contribution limits and prohibitions set forth in the Act and Commission regulations.65 The Act and Commission regulations prohibit corporations

-62 AMI Non-Prosecution Agreement, Ex.
+AMI Non-Prosecution Agreement, Ex.
 A ¶¶ 2, 5.